 Students are considered full-time if they take sufficient classes to graduate in the allotted time.
 Please check with your technical college regarding questions about your individual circumstances.

 Entering a program with credits that apply toward graduation will not prevent you from receiving a Build Dakota Scholarship.
-We recommend you contact your technical institute regarding your specific circumstances.
+We recommend you contact your technical college regarding your specific circumstances.